Jana-Marie/USB-PD-Firmware/docs/console_config.md

 The `i` field holds the value of the PDO's Maximum Current field (B9-0), in amperes.
 The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `2.25 A`.

+### Source Programmable Power Supply APDO Fields

+This section describes how Source Programmable Power Supply APDOs (type `pps`) are printed.
+For more information about the meaning of each field, see the USB Power Delivery Specification, Revision 3.0, Version 1.1, section 6.4.1.2.5.

+#### vmin

+The `vmin` field holds the value of the PDO's Minimum Voltage field (B15-8), in volts.
+The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `3.00 V`.

+#### vmax

+The `vmax` field holds the value of the PDO's Maximum Voltage field (B24-17 in volts.
+The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `16.00 V`.

+#### i

+The `i` field holds the value of the PDO's Maximum Current field (B6-0), in amperes.
+The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `3.00 A`.

 ### Type-C Current Virtual PDO Fields